 Lotus symbolism and imagery is common throughout Hinduism, Sikhism, Jainism and Buddhism.
 A lotus flower takes root down in the muck and mud and rises up through the water to blossom unscathed at the water’s surface.
 You can think of the path of the lotus as the journey to enlightenment.
 It is the journey from the darkness to the light.

-The mud and muck represent our ego, our habits, our stories, our dramas.
+The mud and muck represent our ego, our habits, our stories, our samskaras, our vasanas, our dramas.
 It represents life’s challenges, our shadow, and even inertia.
 The water through which the lotus must rise is cleansing and purifying.
 It is our yoga practice and our personal development.
 It takes action and awareness.
 The lotus flower’s rise from the muck up to the water’s surface requires action, and fortitude, it is a period of growth.
 And the fully bloomed flower represents our fully awakened self.
 Pure and beautiful.

 Padma mudra is often associated with the Hindu goddess Lakshmi.
 Lakshmi is the shakti of all types of good fortune and abundance, both spiritual and material.
 She graces us with the gifts of auspiciousness, grace, compassion and love.

 The Lotus Mudra opens our heart chakra to receive love, grace, compassion and abundance.
 When I notice that I’m starting to pull away from loved ones or pull away from experiencing love I find Padma Mudra to be a helpful reminder to lean in, even if it’s a little uncomfortable.
 Love is always worth it.

 How to Practice Padma Mudra